Explainer

 The system is called AVCC.

-The Accurint Virtual Crime Center — “AVCC” for short — is a LexisNexis Risk Solutions product.
-It is sold to law enforcement agencies as a crime-mapping and intelligence platform.
-Agencies that subscribe gain access to a national pool of police data: incident reports, jail bookings, traffic stops, and (when contributed) the narrative fields of those reports.
+The Accurint Virtual Crime Center, or “AVCC” for short, is a LexisNexis Risk Solutions product.
+It’s sold to law enforcement agencies as a crime-mapping and intelligence platform.
+Agencies that subscribe get access to a national pool of police data: incident reports, jail bookings, traffic stops, and, when contributed, the narrative fields of those reports.

-The fee structure works like this: an agency pays a subscription for AVCC access.
-The subscription includes a “Database Interface” — the technical connection that lets LexisNexis ingest the agency’s data automatically.
-The data contribution is treated as part of the subscription, not as a separate paid feature.
+Here’s how the money works.
+An agency pays a subscription for AVCC access.
+That subscription includes a “Database Interface,” the technical connection that lets LexisNexis ingest the agency’s data automatically.
+The data contribution gets folded into the subscription, so it never shows up as a separate paid feature.

 Three signals identify a contributor.

-When we read a LexisNexis contract obtained via FOIA or procurement records, we look for three specific signals.
-Their presence — particularly all three — indicates the agency is contributing data to PSDEX, not merely consuming it.
+When we read a LexisNexis contract pulled from FOIA or procurement records, we look for three specific signals.
+All three showing up together is a strong sign the agency is feeding PSDEX rather than just searching it.

 1. Database Interface line item